Severyn12/How_to_become_more_efficient/README.md

 # How to become more efficient

 ## Project description
-This project studies the relations between student's effiecency and factors that can negatively affect it, for example it's can be a poor sleep quality, high stress and depression levels.
+This project studies the relations between student's efficiency and factors that can negatively affect it, for example, it's can be a poor sleep quality, high stress, and depression levels.

 ## Project aim
 To explore how different factors, such as anxiety, depression, stress, and sleep quality affect students' academic performance.
-Also, to determine how strong are those relations and whether it's possible and rational to ingore them or not.
-I n addition, I want to give some advises that will help to somehow impore academic performance.
+Also, to determine how strong are those relations and whether it's possible and rational to ignore them or not.
+I n addition, I want to give some advice that will help to somehow improve academic performance.

 ## Data
 [Dataset Sleepstady download link](lock5stat.com/datapage1e.html)